Academic Publications |

 Books

-Art as Communication: Aesthetics, Evolution, and Signaling (in press @ Lexington Books (imprint of Rowman & Littlefield)).
+Art as Communication: Aesthetics, Evolution, and Signaling (Lexington Books/Bloomsbury Publishing).

-Available October 15th, 2024.
-Here is a link to the publisher's webpage for the book.
+Published October 2024.
+Here is a link to the book's page on the publisher's website.

 Edited works

-Invited editor of a Winter 2023/2024 Special Issue on Environmental Philosophy for Diálogos: Journal of the Department of Philosophy of the University of Puerto Rico, Río Piedras (published February, 2024)
+Invited editor of a Winter 2023/2024 Special Issue on Environmental Philosophy for Diálogos: Journal of the Department of Philosophy of the University of Puerto Rico, Río Piedras (February, 2024) [link]

 Articles